Rijanhastwoears/DSE511-HW5-Scraping-and-API/README.md

 It is worth noting that while the data is coming from an independent branch of the US government it does not come attached with a warranty or endorsement.

-I don't there are any particular dangers to this type of data or using this API.
+I don't think there are any particular dangers to this type of data or using this API.

 The following soruces should have more details on this: